Raptor007/X-Wing-Revival/README.txt

 Oculus Rift, Valve Index, etc.  See the Preferences for VR view tweaks.

 When playing in VR, there's no radar yet, so pick up your visual scanning!
-Messages won't display by default, but you can show them by pressing return to toggle chat.
+Messages won't display by default, but you can show them by pressing return to toggle chat or holding tab to show scores.

 == ABOUT THE SCREENSAVER ==